top of page

 Lots of runners come to me, either as they have a dominant side, they've had an injury, or conscious an aspect of their running technique seems odd.

-I've worked with a number of runners on a biomechanical analysis on the treadmill and taken videos to help identify aspects of their running to focus on, and exercises to support that change.
+I've worked with a number of runners on a biomechanical analysis on the treadmill using frame by frame video to help identify aspects of their running to focus on, and exercises to support that change.